Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 `inter_node_communication_enabled` is set to `true`.
 This overrides the job-level property, if set.
 It follows the same default behavior as the job-level property if not set.
-* (optional) `gpu` designates if this container requires access to the GPU devices on the host.
-If this property is set to `true`, Docker containers are instantiated via `nvidia-docker` and the appropriate options are passed for Singularity containers.
+* (optional) `gpus` designates if this container require access to the GPU devices on the host.
+If this property is set to a valid value, containers are instantiated with appropriate GPU enablement options for the respective container runtime.
 This requires N-series VM instances.
+If this property is not set, it will default to `all` if the task is destined for a compute pool with GPUs, which exposes all GPUs to the task.
+The value `disable` will disable exposing GPUs to the container.
+For Docker containers, valid values for the `--gpus` parameter will be accepted.
+For singularity containers, the only valid values are `all` or `disable`.
+This option has no effect on `native` container support pools as it is automatically enabled by Batch.
 This overrides the job-level property, if set.
 It follows the same default behavior as the job-level property if not set.
 * (optional) `max_task_retries` sets the maximum number of times that Azure Batch should retry this task for.
 This overrides the job-level task retry count.
 By default, Azure Batch does not retry tasks that fail